The 1937 Plymouth PT50 is a rare pickup truck that almost deserves a look back during this week’s retro review.

 Of all the brands under the Chrysler Corporation, none were anywhere near as popular as Plymouth.
 In fact, it sold more than the rest of the Chrysler family put together in 1937.
 Executives decided to leverage that popularity with the introduction of the PT50.
 Plymouth had sold other truck-like vehicles in the past but they’d all been car-based.
 This was the first legitimate truck made by Plymouth.
 Today the PT50 is one of the more desirable classic trucks on the market.

 Another similarity between that day and ours is that brands under the same corporate umbrella would share parts widely.
-That’s why the 1937 PT50 looks so similar to the Dodge MC Pickup Truck of the same vintage.
-In fact, the twins also share powertrains too.
-Of course, pulling the Dodge MC and turning it into a Plymouth was the most efficient solution.
+That’s why the 1937 PT50 looks so similar to the Dodge MC pickup truck of the same vintage.
+For Chrysler, basing the Plymouth PT50 off of the Dodge MC was the most efficient solution.
 Both the Dodge and the Plymouth had an MSRP of around $500.

-Considering that the PT50 was a direct clone of the Dodge MC, the PT50 didn’t feature any major advancements or innovations that the MC didn’t already possess.
-Despite that, its robust Flathead inline-six-cylinder engine and reliable three-speed manual transmission were well-regarded and desirable.
-The PT50 could be had in any one of four variations including Express Pickup, Cab and Chassis, Panel Delivery, and Station Wagon.
+Since the PT50 was based on the Dodge MC, they shared many of the same features.
+Its robust flathead inline-six-cylinder engine and reliable three-speed manual transmission were well-regarded and desirable.
+The PT50 could be had in any one of four variations including express pickup, cab and chassis, panel delivery, and station wagon.

-All four utilized the same engine and transmission combo.
-The 3.3-liter engine was factory-rated at about 75 hp and 145 lb-ft of torque, the same as one would find in the Dodge MC.
-Hydraulic drum brakes did the stopping at all four corners and Plymouth installed safety glass in all of the windows.
+All four PT50 models utilized the same engine and transmission combo.
+The 201 CID flathead 6 engine was factory-rated at about 70 hp.
+Hydraulic drum brakes did the stopping at all four corners.

 Of the four available body styles, the Cab and Chassis were the rarest with only about 150 having ever been made.
 By far, the most popular body style was the pickup but even then, Plymouth only made 10,709.
 As most have long since been put out to pasture, finding one in good shape today is a special treat.